 Style Guide: Critical Apparatus

-All apparatus is written in modern English, so should follow the modern English style conventions below.
+All apparatus is written in modern English, and should follow the modern English style conventions below.

 Modern Style Conventions